WE ARE READY TO RIDE IN 2022

-Our logistics team will once again conduct a thorough review of all in-person operations for this year’s BMO Ride for Cancer.
-We will examine the event experience in full; starting with the very first touchpoint at our event kit pick-up, all the way through to our Riders crossing the finish line on October 1, 2022.
+Our logistics team will once again thoroughly review all in-person operations for this year’s BMO Ride for Cancer.
+We will examine the event experience in full, starting with the first touchpoint at our event kit pick-up and all the way to our riders crossing the finish line on September 28, 2024.

 Bike & Rider Transportation: